 1. Interrupt Tech Corp. is one super old website

-This one is a literal internet living fossil.
+This one is a literal internet-living fossil.
 According to hover.com, this site was registered on September 18th, 1986.
-If you want to visit the site for yourself here is the link, itcorp.com.
-While it won't win any awards for design, its age, and the fact it is still live online shocks us.
+If you want to visit the site for yourself, here is the link - itcorp.com.
+While it won't win any awards for design, its age and the fact it is still live online shock us.

 These guys obviously felt somewhat aggrieved to have to create one in the first place: -